ces0491/second-certainty/README.md

 ## Overview

-The Second Certainty Tax Tool addresses one of life's two certainties—taxes—by providing individuals and small businesses with an intuitive platform for managing tax liabilities throughout the fiscal year.
+The Second Certainty Tax Tool addresses one of life's two certainties — taxes — by providing individuals and small businesses with an intuitive platform for managing tax liabilities throughout the fiscal year.
 Traditional tax management often occurs reactively at year-end, leading to unexpected liabilities, missed deductions, and financial stress.

-Our application transforms this approach by implementing a proactive, year-round tax management system that continuously calculates estimated tax liabilities based on income streams, identifies potential deductions, forecasts provisional payments, and provides optimization strategies—all in real-time.
+This application transforms this approach by implementing a proactive, year-round tax management system that continuously calculates estimated tax liabilities based on income streams, identifies potential deductions, and estimates provisional payments.

 ## Features